-se-39, a blematic figure on the roof gives a light and airy appearance to the whole.
+The Altars are highly ornamented, and the emblematic figure on the roof gives a light and airy appearance to the whole.

 1. Over the Grand Altar is-The birth of Immanuel.
-Luke ii.-By Vigneau.
+Luke, Chapter ii.-by Vigneau.

-2. Above the eastern Altar is-The Saviour exhibiting his heart to the Religieuses.-By Le Sueur.
+2. Above the eastern Altar is-The Saviour exhibiting his heart to the Religieuses-by Le Sucur.

-3. On the right-The Saviour taken down from from the cross.
-A Mater dolorosa.-By Vandyke.
+3. On the right.
+The Saviour taken down from the cross.
+A Mater dolorosa-by Vandyke.

-4. Opposite.-The Virgin Mary and the young Child.
+4. Opposite.
+The Virgin Mary and the young Child.
 Pursuing his right hand from the pulpit, the visitor beholds in succession-

-5. A cargo of Christians captured by the Algerines-some experiencing different tortures, with their ransomers from bondage, paying for their release.-By Restaut.
+5. A cargo of Christians captured by the Algerines some experiencing different tortures, with their ransomers, from bondage, paying for their release-by Restaut.

-6. Louis XIII. of France, and the first Royal Governor of New France, with a tablet of the then existing Bourbon Family, An allegorical representation of Canada.
+6. Louis XIII. of France, and the first royal Governor of New France, with a tablet of the then existing Bourbon Family.
+An allegorical representation of Canada.

 7. Mary's visit to Elizabeth.
-Luke i .- By Collins.
+Luke i.-by Collins.

-8. At the end, is the representation of Jesus Christ sitting down at meat in Simon's House, Luke vii - By Champagne.
+8. At the end, is the representation of Jesus Christ sitting down at meat in Simon's house, Luke vii-by Champagne.
 This painting is of high merit and great value.

-9. Salome presenting the head of John the Baptist

-to Herod and Herodius.
+9. Salome presenting the head of John the Baptist to Herod and Herodias.
 Mark vi.

 10. The first picture on the western wall is-The miraculous draught of fishes.
-Luke v.-By De Dieu.
+Luke v.-by De Dieu.

-11. The parable of the wise and the foolish virgins; Matthew xxv.-Italian.
+11. The parable of the wise and the foolish virgins; Mathew xxv.-Italian.

-12. A full length portrait of the Saviour, delineated in the attitude of preaching.-By Champagne.
+12. A full length portrait of the Saviour, delineated in the attitude of preaching-by Champagne.

-The paintings within the Convent cannot be
+The paintings within the Convent cannot be inspected.

-inspected.
 From the Chapel being generally closed, except upon the days of ecclesiastical commemoration, many visitors have been deprived of the opportunity of viewing the interior; to obviate this defect, they should recur to the Chaplain, whose apartments are on the right of the entrance, and who will oblige strangers by admitting them to the interior of the edifice.

-XIV.
+XV.
 THE HOTEL DIEU.

-These premises include a large proportion of the northern part of the interior of the city-commencing from the gate of the burial ground on Couillard street, and extending to Palace street, with a wall on the north, parallel to the fortifications; the whole space occupying about twelve acres.
-This Institution was commenced in 1637, under the auspices of the Duchess of Aiguillon, and was consecrated to the reception and care of the sick, who are indigent and distressed.
-It is a capacious edifice, the longest portion of which extends nearly one hundred and thirty yards by seventeen in depth, and three stories high.
-On the northwest side from the centre, a range is erected two stories high, fifty yards in length, and nearly as many feet broad, plain and unadorned.
-This wing is appropriated for the patients; the upper story of which is occupied by the females.
+THESE premises include a large proportion of the northern part of the interior of the city-commencing from the gate of the burial ground on Couillard street. and extending to Palace street, with a wall on the north, parallel to the fortifications; the whole space occupying about twelve acres.
+This Institution was commenced in 1637, under the auspices of the Duchess of Aiguillon. and was consecrated to the reception and care of the sick. who are indigent and distressed.
+It is a capacious edifice. the longest portion of which extends nearly one hundred and thirty yards by seventeen in depth, and three stories high.
+On the north-west side from the centre, a range is crected two stories high, fifty yards in length, and nearly as many feet broad, plain and unadorned.
+This wing is appropriated for the patients ; the upper story of which is occupied by the females.
 All proper attendance both from the Nuns and Physicians, with every necessary comfort, is gratuitously administered.
 The annual expenditures are considerable; and although the revenues are ample, yet from the munificence of the relief which is afforded to the numerous strangers in penury and affliction who arrive in Quebec, the Provincial Parliament occasionally aid the liberality of the Institution by donations from the public Treasury.

-In the Convent the Sisterhood reside, who now include the Superieure, thirty-three Religeuses Professés, two Novices and one Postulante.
+In the convent the Sisterhood reside, who now include the Superieure, thirty-three Religeuses Professés, two Novices and one Postulante.
 The regularity, neatness and purity with which the establishment is conducted, and the solace of the wretched who find refuge in this hospitable domain, are highly exemplary.